Asian Car Brands

 Lexus Logo

-Lexus is a successful project of Toyota Motors Corporation; the decision to create it was made by the owner of the concern himself at one of the secret meetings.
-It happened in 1983.
+Lexus is a successful project of Toyota Motors Corporation.
+The concern’s owner made the decision to create it at one of the secret meetings in 1983.
 Lexus was conceived as a luxury car brand under which prestigious Toyota models would be produced for export, mainly to the United States.
-But luxury crossovers, SUVs, and passenger cars quickly became popular all over the world.
+However, luxury crossovers, SUVs, and passenger cars quickly became popular worldwide.

 Mazda